First published Jul 1, 2021. Updated Apr 6, 2022.

 While not all manufacturers choose to include online ordering capabilities in their portal, they still need to show contract pricing and availability in real time (with support for any customer-level personalization of that data).

 Unfortunately, it’s difficult to present real-time pricing and availability if your portal solution isn’t built on SAP integration.
-This is why Corevist products include deep, prebuilt integration to SAP ERP (more on that below).
+This is why the Corevist Platform includes deep, prebuilt integration to SAP ERP (more on that below).